MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/3-configure-maintain-performance.md

 Understanding the capabilities of Azure SQL Database is important for delivering consistent performance.
-It's also important to understand the options and restrictions you have to configure in Azure SQL Managed Instance and Azure SQL Database that can impact performance.
+It's also important to understand the options and restrictions you have to configure in Azure SQL Managed Instance and Azure SQL Database that can affect performance.
 This includes the following:

 - Topics of the tempdb database.
 - Configuring databases.